 Computational workflows are software with two prominent characteristics: (i) the composition (component number, order, structure) of \textbf{multiple components} that include other software, workflows, code snippets, tools, and services; and (ii) the \textbf{explicit abstraction} from the run mechanics in some form of \textbf{high-level workflow language} that precisely specifies the flow of data between the components, relying on a dedicated management system concerned with data handling and code execution.
 Metadata details the dependencies and computational requirements, including those of the computational environment \cite{SCHINTKE202482}.

-At one end of the scale, the workflow language might be a simple script (e.g. Bash, Python, R) or enumerated stages in an electronic research notebook (e.g. Jupyter, RStudio, Apache Zeppelin) with a set of instructions that use inputs and outputs piping the results together.
-At the other end, workflows might employ a workflow management system (WMS) such as Nextflow \cite{DiTommaso2017}, Galaxy \cite{Galaxy2024}, Snakemake \cite{Molder2021}, and Parsl \cite{Babuji2019}.
+At the simplest end of the complexity spectrum, the workflow language might consist of a script (e.g. Bash, Python, R) or enumerated stages in an electronic research notebook (e.g. Jupyter, RStudio, Apache Zeppelin, etc.) with a set of instructions that use inputs and outputs to pipe the results together.
+At the other end, workflows might employ a workflow management system (WMS) such as Nextflow \cite{DiTommaso2017}, Galaxy \cite{Galaxy2024}, Snakemake \cite{Molder2021}, or Parsl \cite{Babuji2019}.
 Using a WMS can provide a number of benefits including abstraction, scaling, automation, reproducibility \cite{kanwal-2017}, and provenance \cite{roadmap2022}.
-A fully featured WMS typically facilitates error handling and restarting, automatic restarting and data staging, provenance recording, the handling of large datasets and complex computations, task and resource allocation, and distributed task execution to scale over local workstations, cloud resources, or high-performance computing clusters.
-WMSes and modular containerized (e.g. Docker, Singularity) software components aid portability and reproducibility.
-In practice, researchers use mixtures (e.g. chaining scripts from a WMS that in turn is launched from a notebook).
+A fully featured WMS typically facilitates error handling and restarting, automatic data staging, provenance recording, handling of large datasets and complex computations, task and resource allocation, and distributed task execution to scale over local workstations, cloud resources, or high-performance computing clusters.
+WMSes and modular containerized software components (e.g. Docker, Singularity) aid portability and reproducibility, but they also face challenges (e.g., security issues when deployed in clusters, steep l earning curve, etc.).
+In practice, researchers use mixtures of techniques from across the spectrum, such as chaining scripts from a WMS that in turn is launched from a notebook.